 Summary

-The North Carolina Department of Environmental Quality (NCDEQ) and the NC Office of Strategic Partnerships (OSP) are hosting a research partnership interest meeting on October 2, 2024, 1:00-2:15pm to discuss this project.
-Please email partnerships@osbm.nc.gov to request an invitation to this virtual meeting.
+The North Carolina Department of Environmental Quality (NCDEQ) and the NC Office of Strategic Partnerships (OSP) hosted a research partnership interest meeting on October 2, 2024, to discuss this project.
+Click here for the meeting recording and NCDEQ slide deck.

 On May 25, 2023, the U.S. Supreme Court issued a decision in Sackett v.
 Environmental Protection Agency (EPA) that reduced federal protections of wetlands and waterbodies that have no surface connection to waters of the United States.
 This decision may eliminate the federal protection status for a significant amount of the nation’s wetlands, including North Carolina’s resource rich wetlands.
 With the passage of the 2023 Farm Bill (SB 582) by the NC legislature that limited state wetland jurisdiction to be no more stringent than the federal jurisdiction, there is a research need to quantify the social, economic, and environmental impacts of the two decisions.